yecril71pl/cpp-docs.pl-pl/docs/standard-library/thread-functions.md

 ### <a name="return-value"></a>Wartość zwracana

-Obiekt typu [thread::id,](../standard-library/thread-class.md) który jednoznacznie identyfikuje bieżący wątek wykonywania.
+Obiekt typu [thread:: ID](../standard-library/thread-class.md) , który jednoznacznie identyfikuje bieżący wątek wykonywania.

 ## <a name="sleep_for"></a><a name="sleep_for"></a>sleep_for